-Importantly the BSSD, like its predecessor Directive, also specifically mandates carrying out clinical audit “in accordance with national procedures”, making clinical audit in support of implementation of BSSD requirements a legal necessity.
+Importantly the BSSD also specifically mandates carrying out clinical audit “in accordance with national procedures”, making clinical audit in support of implementation of BSSD requirements a legal necessity.
 Clinical audit is a well-established tool within modern healthcare and a key component of effective clinical governance, which can be used to improve patient care, safety, experience and outcomes.
 Clinical audit is defined within the BSSD as “a systematic examination or review of medical radiological procedures that seeks to improve the quality and outcome of patient care through structural review, whereby medical radiological practices, procedures and results are examined against agreed standards for medical radiological procedures, with modifications of practices, where appropriate and the application of new standards if necessary.”
 The term “medical radiological practices” also encompasses hybrid imaging, interventional cardiology procedures, nuclear medicine and radiotherapy techniques.
 Particular quality and safety challenges have been identified in relation to these differing types of medical radiation exposure:

 - Diagnostic radiological imaging is the most widespread form of medical application of ionising radiation with in excess of 500 million procedures carried out in the EU annually.
 The significant rise in the use of computed tomography (CT) over recent decades is a particular subject of concern due to its increased availability, over-utilisation and suboptimal justification and optimisation practices.
 The rise in high dose interventional radiology and cardiology procedures performed outside of imaging departments (for example in catheter labs or operating theatres) also poses challenges from an occupational protection perspective.